 Electric power generation

 Nuclear reactors are a continuous source of electrical energy.
-Nuclear fission produces a large amount of heat, which is used to generate steam and drive turbines, which in turn generate electricity.
+Nuclear fission produces a large amount of heat, which is used to generate steam and drive turbines that, in turn, generate electricity.

 One of the main advantages that atomic reactors provide is that they can operate for long periods without interruption.
-In this way, they can provide a constant base energy source to meet electrical demand.
+In this way, they can provide a constant source of base energy to meet electrical demand.

 Radioisotope production